-Based on the request of the NPC SKPV of the Police of the Czech Republic and the Ministry of Defence, it was recommended to include HHC (hexahydrocannabinol) and THCP (tetrahydrocannabinol) in the list of addictive substances.
-As these substances may occur naturally in very low concentrations in industrial hemp, an exception has been made for these substances when they are present in the industrial hemp plant, industrial hemp, hemp extract and tincture and industrial hemp preparation in quantities of less than 0,3 %.
+Based on the request of the National Anti-Drug Centre of the Bureau of Criminal Police and Investigation Service of the Police of the Czech Republic and the Ministry of Defence, inclusion of HHC (hexahydrocannabinol) and THCP (tetrahydrocannabiphorol) on the schedule of addictive substances had already been requested in 2022.
+As these substances may occur naturally in very low concentrations in industrial hemp, an exception has been made for these substances when they are present in an industrial hemp plant, industrial hemp, hemp extract and tincture and industrial hemp preparation in quantities of less than 0.3 %.